-This strategy has identified a number of actions and projects.
+This Strategy has identified a number of actions and projects.
 These are aimed at providing a higher level of service and safety to the community as well as encouraging safe use of alternate transport options.
-The implementation of the strategy will involve a combination of community consultation, community education, construction, monitoring and evaluation to ensure the outcomes are achieved.
+The implementation of the Strategy will involve a combination of community consultation, community education, construction, monitoring and evaluation to ensure the outcomes are achieved.

-The extent of works identified in this strategy outweigh the funding available.
+The extent of works identified in this Strategy outweigh the funding available.
 Therefore, Council has to prioritise works and pursue all available opportunities to deliver pathways.
 Improved outcomes may be achieved by integrating pathways priorities with other transport infrastructure and community infrastructure works.

-To ensure that the strategy is providing the facilities required and to assist on future revisions of this strategy, routine monitoring should be undertaken.
-This monitoring can include pedestrian and cyclist counts on popular routes, review of accidents statistics and customer service requests.
+To ensure that the Strategy is providing the facilities required and to assist with future revisions of this Strategy, routine monitoring should be undertaken.
+This monitoring can include pedestrian and cyclist counts on popular routes, review of accident statistics and Customer Service Requests.
 Council also surveys residents as part of the preparation of each new Delivery Program to ascertain their satisfaction level with pathways.

-2 Introduction
+1 Introduction